RESOStandards/web-api-commander/README.md

     --serviceRoot <s>             Service root URL on the host.
     --uri <u>                     URI for raw request.
 Use 'single quotes' to enclose.
+    --useEdmEnabledClient         present if an EdmEnabledClient should be used.
+    --useKeyNumeric               present if numeric keys are to be used for database DDL generation.
     --validateMetadata            Validates previously-fetched metadata in
                                   the <inputFile> path.

 ```
 When using commands, if required arguments aren't provided, relevant feedback will be displayed in the terminal.